 HEM Sapphire is produced in our proprietary HEM growth systems and processes.
 Do not be fooled by other producers who claim to have the same HEM technology, they do not.
 We have over 45 years of process development and R&D experience available to help our customers.
 Our sapphire processing “know-how” is applied to our customer’s unique requirements so that maximum performance is achieved in the final sapphire product.

-HEM Sapphire is the leading material for highly sophisticated optical applications that require reliability, strength and a wide range of light transmittance.
-Sapphire transmits light over a broad wavelength range spanning from 0.15 to 5 microns.
+HEM Sapphire is the #1 leading sapphire material for highly sophisticated optical applications that require reliability, strength and a wide range of light transmittance.
+HEM Sapphire transmits light over a broad wavelength range spanning from 0.15 to 5.5 microns.

 - <50 ppm absorption @1064nm